lecode-official/deepl-dotnet/documentation/translating-documents.md

 Translating documents is fully asynchronous, which means that the document is first uploaded to the DeepL API, then the status of the translation can be polled, and finally, when the translation has finished, the translated document can be downloaded.

-> **IMPORTANT**: Please note that, as of the time of writing this documentation (May, 2020), the document translation is still in beta and may cause problems.
+> **IMPORTANT**: Please note that, as of the time of writing this documentation (November, 2020), the document translation is still in beta and may cause problems.
 Please report issues to support@deepl.com.

 ## Uploading Documents

 For uploading documents, the `DeepLClient` offers the `UploadDocumentForTranslationAsync` family of methods.
 These methods come in two flavors: upload the document from a `Stream` or upload the document directly from a file.
-When uploading from a stream, the a file name has to be specified in order to determine the MIME type of the file.
+When uploading from a stream, then a file name has to be specified in order to determine the MIME type of the file.
 The methods have the following parameters:

 | Parameter | Type | Optional | Description |
 |-----------|------|:--------:|-------------|